NSXC/LPM/README.md

 # LPM
-## Lua Plugin Manager helps u import and run lua files from C++ and more
+## Lua Plugin Manager helps you import and run lua files from C++ and more

 - Run C++ functions from Lua
 - Run Lua Function from C++